Spread the word, our products are great!

 Interesting fact - Yakan music is largely percussion-dominated.
 Music is also played toward the growing rice in hopes of "making it happy."
 The Yakan believe that this will help them have a bountiful harvest.
 Two types of xylophones are played in the rice fields, if not for personal entertainment, then to frighten pests or to entertain the ripening crop.
 In a 2009 study performed by the Royal Horticultural Society in the United Kingdom, researchers discovered that talking to your plants really can help them grow faster (also with the sound of a female voice than to the sound of a male voice).
 What we are finding out today with science, the Yakan knew for generations!

+Protect others by protecting yourself, and what better way to do than supporting indigenous people and their ancestral crafts at the same time?
 Thank you for helping us support the indigenous tribes, who make up 6% of the global population, but take care of 80% of the world's biodiversity.

 • Cotton/polyester Yakan handwoven textile